pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

 ```

 This seems like a perfectly reasonable test, and it does pass…sometimes.
 If you run it enough times
-you will eventually get a failure (about 6% of the time).
-This is happening because sometimes the
+you will eventually get a failure (about 6% of the time as of Xcode 14.3).
+This is happening because
-single `Task.yield()` is not enough for the subscription to the notifications to actually start.
-In
+sometimes the single `Task.yield()` is not enough for the subscription to the notifications to
-that case we will post the notification before we have actually subscribed, causing a test failure.
+actually start.
+In that case we will post the notification before we have actually subscribed,
+causing a test failure.

 If we wrap the entire test in `withMainSerialExecutor`, then it will pass deterministically, 100% of
 the time: